Restore My Photos

 • Save as TIFF (Preferred)

-If possible, save your file in TIFF format.
+If possible, save the file in TIFF format.
 TIFF files are uncompressed, meaning no image data is lost.
 Although the file size will be larger, this provides far more detail to work with.
 If TIFF is not available, saving as JPEG is perfectly acceptable.

 Still Have Questions?

-Contact Us Chat on WhatsApp
+Contact Me Chat on WhatsApp

 Chat on WhatsApp